310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}

 {% bubble Shinobu v2 %}
-There’s not *that* much of a generation gap between us, though…?
+There isn’t *that* much of a generation gap between us, though…?
 {% endbubble %}

 {% bubble Midori v2 %}